Littermate Syndrome in Dogs

 The puli is indeed considered a rare and unique breed in the U.S. There's no official reason for its rarity.
 However, it may not be a popular dog for breeders to focus on because of the breed's extensive grooming needs.

-The pointer is a medium-size sporting dog breed from England with a short, smooth coat that can come in a variety of colors and patterns.
-The pointer’
+The English springer spaniel is a sturdy and handsome medium-sized sporting dog breed from England with a medium-length coat in a variety of colors.
+K

 We are a comprehensive and trusted information platform dedicated to delivering high-quality content across a wide range of topics, including society, technology, business, health, culture, and entertainment.